-A micropreneur is an individual who starts and manages a very small type of business.
+The micropreneur definition is fairly simple.
+A micropreneur is an individual who starts a very small type of business operation.
 They aren’t interested in growth and are attracted to the idea of staying small.

 How does a micropreneur differ from an entrepreneur?

-While an entrepreneur hires employees, a micropreneurs works solo or with a few people.
-They handle all of the accounting, payroll, marketing, and other tasks on their own.
+While an entrepreneur hires employees, a micropreneur works solo or with a few people.
+They handle all of the accounting, payroll, content marketing, and other tasks on their own.

 What are some examples of micropreneurs?

 Micropreneurs offer a very niche product or service.
 The following are examples of micropreneurs:

 - A freelance content writer that focuses on a particular topic or medium.

 - An Airbnb host that rents out their basement